X Men Logo

 In the late 1970s, as comic book sales began to decline, a decision was made to revamp the graphic design.
 Graphic designer James F. Steranko was tasked with creating a new logo for this superhero series.
 Interestingly, it’s reported that he never received compensation for the redesign.

-The word “the” was removed in the new emblem version, and the lettering appeared three-dimensional.
+The word “the” was removed from the new emblem, and the lettering appeared three-dimensional.
 Due to the sharp change in proportions, the letters appeared as if they were on an invisible slanted plane.
 The size of the characters decreased from the first “X” to the last “N,” creating the illusion that the word was receding into the distance.

 The side edges of the letters were colored red and outlined with a thin, dark border.
 This technique enhanced the three-dimensional effect, making the visual mark more dynamic and striking.
 Blurred gray shadows added depth to the image, emphasizing the volume and making each letter stand out.